 Vaccine providers can offer vaccine to any patient who MAY be at risk as there is currently adequate vaccine supply and there are no longer "eligibility" criteria.

 Persons who request vaccination should receive it without having to attest to specific risk factors.

 Vaccination efforts should be prioritized for:

 The JYNNEOS vaccine is approved as a series of two doses given 28 days apart.
-The JYNNEOS vaccine can be given in two methods:
+The JYNNEOS vaccine can be given via two methods:

 The standard method is a subcutaneous injection which is a shot given beneath the skin in the upper arm.
-This method has been approved for people 18 years or older and is also authorized under an Emergency Use Authorization (EUA) for people under 18 years of age.
+This method has been approved for people 18 years or older and is also authorized under an Emergency Use Authorization (EUA) for people younger than 18 years of age.

-The CDPH vaccine page and JYNNEOS Q&A has additional information and guidance about the vaccine.
+The CDPH vaccine page and JYNNEOS Q&A have additional information and guidance about the vaccine.
 Contact your LHD for more information in ordering the vaccine.

 Treatment Information for Healthcare Professionals | Mpox | Poxvirus | CDC